About Ramagiri Ashram

 FAQ: Ramagiri Ashram

-Ashram residents aspire to live out Easwaran’s teachings, immersed in his program for realizing the Supreme Goal.
-They observe the four ashram touchstones: morning meditation, evening meditation, spiritual fellowship of the communal evening meal, and gathering together in the evening for inspiration from Easwaran.
+Ashram residents aspire to live out Easwaran’s teachings, immersed in his program for realizing the supreme goal.
+They observe the four ashram touchstones: morning and evening meditation together, spiritual fellowship of the communal evening meal, and gathering together in the evening for inspiration from Easwaran.

-Ashram residents are responsible as individuals for their own physical, financial and emotional well-being.
+Ashram residents are responsible for their own physical, financial, and emotional well-being.
 Ramagiri is not a monastic community, so some residents are married and others are single.
-Each person, or couple, has a private room, and all share common spaces.
+Each resident has a private room, and all share common spaces.

 Residents pay for room and household/meal fees, and participate in volunteer teams for community chores such as cooking and gardening.